JanaMalecka/Web/README.md

 # Web
-Web app build in TS
+Web app build in TS,
 backbonejs + marionettejs used